Beyond Payment Processor Branding: Building Your Own Iden...

 Step 3: Implement Gradual Brand Transition

-Execute branded payment rollout systematically to minimize merchant disruption:
+Execute branded payment rollout systematically to minimise merchant disruption:

 Implement branded experiences for all new merchant signups.
 Test systems thoroughly and gather feedback before expanding scope.